ryanm2711/SCP-Documents/README.md

 To add a new document to your game, simply move an image with the following naming scheme documentname_documentation into materials/ryanm2711/scp_documents/

+## Limitations
+Currently the only limitation to this system is that it only accepts PNG, JPG, and VTF image formats.

 ## Credits
 Fakie - Adding all the default documents to the addon.